data-edu/data-science-in-education/_book/13-wt-multilevel-models.md

 coefficient represents how different each class is from it.
-The intercept's value of 0.74 represents the percentage of points that students in the reference group class, which is automatically the first level of the `course_id` variable when it is converted to a factor, "course_idAnPhA-S116-01" (which represents an anatomy and physiology course from semester `S1` (for the fall) of 20`16`; this is the first section (`01`)).
+The intercept's value of 0.74 represents the percentage of points that students in the reference group class, which is automatically the first level of the `course_id` variable when it is converted to a factor, `course_idAnPhA-S116-01` (which represents an anatomy and physiology course from semester `S1` (for the fall) of 20`16` in the first section `01`).

-We can easily choose another class to serve as a reference group.
-Imagine, for example, that we want "course\_idPhysA-S116-01" (the first section of the physics class offered during this semester and year) to be the reference group.
+We can choose another class to serve as a reference group.
+For example, say that we want `course\_idPhysA-S116-01` (the first section of the physics class offered during this semester and year) to be the reference group.
 The `fct_relevel()` function (which is a part of the {tidyverse} suite of packages) makes it easy to do this.
 This function allows us to re-order the levels within a factor, so that the "first" level will change.
-We'll also use `mutate` again here, which we introduced in the previous chapter.
+We'll also use `mutate()` again here, which we introduced in the previous chapter.

 ```r